 Differential signaling offers a number of performance advantages in high-speed analog signal processing systems, including immunity to external common-mode noise, suppression of even-order nonlinearities, and increased dynamic range.
 Fully differential amplifiers not only serve as the primary means of providing gain to a differential signal chain, but also provide a monolithic solution for converting single-ended signals into differential signals for easier, higher performance processing.
-The THS4500 family of amplifiers contains products in Texas Instruments' expanding line of high-performance fully differential amplifiers.
-Information on fully differential amplifier fundamentals, as well as implementation specific information, is presented in the applications section of this data sheet to provide a better understanding of the operation of the THS4500 family of devices, and to simplify the design process for designs using these amplifiers.
+The THS4500 family of amplifiers contains the flagship products in Instruments' expanding high-performance fully differential amplifiers.
+Information on fully differential amplifier fundamentals, as well as implementation-specific information, is presented in the applications section of this data sheet to provide a better understanding of the operation of the THS4500 family of devices, and to simplify the design process for designs using these amplifiers.